iknek/Appostrophe-Assignment/README.md

-Github repo for the Appostrophe assignment.
-Basic code overview:
+Github repo for a test I did when looking to be hired by Appostrophe.
+Essentially a clone of their basic app.

+Code overview:

 ## Main Activity
 Handles inital startup logic (e.g. gets screen dimensions, creates canvas, creates initial snap line object), and delegates responsibilites to relevant classes.